Wuerike/catalog-api/README.md

 #### Docker-compose

-With docker-compose the app could be runned by executing `docker-compose up --build`
+With this option you can run both the API and an instance of MongoDB, just need execute `docker-compose up --build`

 ## Availables Endpoints